 Why migrate to GA4?
-Because your current data may not be quite as good as you think
+Your data may not be as good as you think

 Better the devil you know?

 The new, improved Google Analytics 4 is here (GA4 to its friends).
 You may be asking yourself: why bother?
 What’s wrong with what we’ve got?
 Is it really worth all the disruption?

 Rightfully so.
 We marketers need to learn to resist the lure of the bright shiny object.